-Many patients now prefer texting with their small business contacts to calling.
-Weave’s phone system understands this demand and enables practices to text and keep an extensive record of texts in order to better serve texters.
-This same sort of texting can be utilized between office work stations, keeping doctors and their staff on the same page even if they’re no in the same room.
+Many customers now prefer texting with their small business contacts to calling.
+Weave’s phone system understands this demand and enables businesses to text and keep an extensive record of texts in order to better serve texters.
+This same sort of texting can be utilized between office work stations, keeping owners and their staff on the same page even if they’re no in the same room.

 Video conferencing through Weave’s phone system helps unify a workforce that can’t always be in the same place at the same time.
-Plus, it provides practitioners with a way of bringing their group of professionals together for a quick pow wow at almost any time.
+Plus, it provides business owners with a way of bringing their group of professionals together for a quick pow-wow at almost any time.
 Meetings don’t need to be a drawn-out affair; they can be just as effective in a short, 15-minute window.